 The effect that the COVID-19 pandemic is having and will continue to have on the County is significant, and the nature of the impact is likely to evolve over the next several years.
-Although the County does not yet have sufficient information to quantify the full impact of the COVID-19 pandemic on the County's finances, County tax and other revenues have been and are expected to continue to be materially adversely affected.
+Although the County does not yet have sufficient information to quantify the full impact of the COVID-19 pandemic on the County's finances, it expects that County tax and other revenues will be materially adversely affected.